SAP-samples/ui5-typescript-helloworld/README.md

 "watch:controls": "npx @ui5/ts-interface-generator --watch",
 ```

 This generates a `MyControl.gen.d.ts` with the missing method definitions and constructor settings object type and re-generates it whenever any of the TypeScript files changes.
+You can see the generated file [here](webapp/control/MyControl.gen.d.ts).

 It is recommended to either keep this generator running in watch mode whenever you are doing changes to any control metadata or to run it once whenever such changes are completed.

-The `start` script configured in `package.json` only runs the TypeScript transpilation in watch mode (and reloads the browser page automatically), the `watch` script in addition also re-generates the TypeScript interfaces for controls whenever anything changes.
+The `start` script configured in `package.json` only runs the TypeScript transpilation in watch mode (and reloads the browser page automatically), the `watch:controls` script needs to be run in addition to also re-generates the TypeScript interfaces for controls whenever anything changes.
+(Of course another script that launches both could be added.)

 ### Add the Constructor Signatures

-There is one more thing to make the generated interface fully work and to be able to use the control fully in TypeScript code.
+There is one more thing to make the generated interface work as expected and to be able to use the control fully in TypeScript code.
 Luckily, it's enough to do this once (for each control) and it's super-easy.
 In the command output of the generator, you see the following block:
 ```
 NOTE:
 Class MyControl in file ui5-typescript-helloworld/src/control/MyControl.ts needs to contain